hankmor/thinking-in-jcip/README.md

 # tinking-in-jcip
-Reading And Thinking of "Java Concurrency In Practice".
+Thinking And Reading Comprehension of "Java Concurrency In Practice".